DIY SEO Breakdown: Pros and Cons of Do-It-Yourself Contractor SEO

 You can build your own garden shed.
 You can sand and finish your floors.
 You can rip up your entire lawn and relay synthetic turf.

-And when it comes to your SEO, you can do that too.
+And when it comes to your tradie SEO, you can do that too.

 But does that mean you *should* DIY SEO?

-We’re an SEO agency, so you’d call us out if we said “no, don’t ever DIY your SEO”.
+We’re a contractor SEO agency, so you’d call us out if we said “no, don’t ever DIY your SEO”.
 For a start that would be a lie.
-It’s 100% possible to apply SEO strategies to your own trade website.
+It’s 100% possible to apply SEO strategies to your own trade, contractor or home improvement website.

 We’re also big fans of educating trade business owners, not lecturing them, so if you want to learn about SEO and you have spare time then there are plenty of resources online to teach you how (like this one)